mirtiza09/personal-website/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
 He is a young, driven, and passionate product manager, with experience leading cross-functional teams to plan, build, launch, and manage world-class blockchain and data products.
-Proudly working to improve financial outcomes for Micro, Small, and Medium Enterprises at CreditBook.